imjihuan/fuego/docs/rst_src/Quickstart_Guide.rst

 inside the docker container.
 The container will run until you exit this shell.
 You should leave it running for the duration of your testing.::

-*Note:If you are experimenting with the unreleased version of Fuego in the'next' branch, then please replace the 'git clone' command in the instructions above with these:*
+ .. note:: If you are experimenting with the unreleased version of Fuego
+    in the'next' branch, then please replace the 'git clone' command in the instructions above with these:*

  * git clone -b next https://bitbucket.org/fuegotest/fuego.git

 On the last step, to access the Fuego interface you can use any browser - not just Firefox.
 By default the Fuego interface runs on your host machine, on port 8090, with URL path "/fuego".

 In your browser, you should see a screen similar to the following: